 Informal meeting hosted by the City at a venue in close proximity to the application location.
 The applicant presents the proposed development and attendees have the opportunity to ask questions.
 City staff provide information on application processing and timing.
 No decisions are made at this meeting.
-Notice of a Neighbourhood Meeting is mailed to property owners within 240m from the subject lands boundary, e-mailed to ward residents, and posted on Facebook & Twitter.
+Notice of a Neighbourhood Meeting is mailed to property owners within 240m from the subject lands boundary, e-mailed to ward residents, and posted on Facebook & X (formerly Twitter).
 Signage is posted on the subject lands.

-A public meeting is a formal meeting of Planning Committee where the applicant makes presentation re the proposed development.
+A public meeting is a formal meeting of the Affordability Committee where the applicant makes presentation re the proposed development.
 The public has the opportunity to speak and ask questions.
 No decisions are made at this meeting.
 Notice of the Public Meeting is mailed to property owners within 120m from the subject lands boundary & contained in the local newspaper.
 Signage is posted on the subject lands.

-At a City Council meeting, Councillors make a decision on the application.
+At a City Council meeting, councillors make a decision on the application.
 There is an appeal period, in accordance with the Planning Act, following the Public Notice of the decision.
 Appeals are made to the City Clerk’s office.

 Subdivision approval occurs when a parcel of land is subdivided into various lots and/or blocks, where each lot or block is developed individually.
 Subdivision approval is delegated to Planning Staff.
 No Council decision is made on the matter.

 When a residential medium or high density, industrial, institutional or commercial property is located within a Site Plan Control area, development of the site requires approval from the City of Barrie.
 Site Plan approval is delegated to the Planning & Building Services Department.
 Signage is posted on the subject lands to inform the public that an application has been filed.
 No Public Meeting is held, no approval is required by Council, and the decision cannot be appealed by the general public.